cns-iu/hra-unity-body-ui/README.md

         * LoadScene(NodeArray nodeArray) - Loads the scene based off the given node array.
 Passes the data off to the Spatial scene manager either as a call to set scene if nothing has been set or as load scene if it has already been initialized

     ColldierTest.cs:
+        * AddColliderAroundChildren(GameObject wrapper) - Adds an imperfect box collider around each organ child and then attaches the organ control script

     ModelLoader.cs:
+        * GetModel(string url) - Takes in a url, cleans it, and passes it off to load model
+        * LoadModel(string path) - Old loading model function.
+Will be depreciated when node arrays get passed into unity instead of urls
+        * ResetWrapper() - resets the wrapper parent for the models

     OrganControllScript.cs: